Healthdirect Free Australian health advice you can count on.

 How is potassium deficiency treated?

 If you have low potassium, your doctor may recommend you take a supplement.
-You should only take a potassium supplement under medical supervision, as having too much potassium in the body can also cause serious health problems.
-If your levels are very low, you may need potassium through a drip in hospital.
+You should only take a potassium supplement under medical supervision.
+Having too much potassium in the body can also cause serious health problems.
+If your levels are very low, you may need potassium through an intravenous drip in hospital.

-Your doctor may also adjust your medications, if they are causing the potassium deficiency, or recommend you eat more foods that are high in potassium.
+If your medicines are causing the potassium deficiency, your doctor may suggest a change, or recommend you eat more foods that are high in potassium.

 What are the complications of potassium deficiency?